1. Jainism was founded by__________.

 Explanation: Moksha means release of the soul from karmic bondage.

-59. According to Jainism, Moksha is attained by:
+59. According to Jainism, Moksha is attained by__________.

 A) Performing yajnas